Kev-TheCoder/Kevin-L-s-BSE-Portfolio/index.md

 ﻿# Raspberry Pi Image Recognition
-This application uses AI, or machine learning, and tensorflow lite along with neural networks to categorize and/or classify any given image.
+This application uses AI, or machine learning, and both tensorflow and tensorflow lite along with neural networks to categorize and/or classify any given image.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|